aleju/face-generator/README.md

 * Download the [lfw cropped dataset](http://conradsanderson.id.au/lfwcrop/).
 You should chose the colored dataset as you can activate `--grayscale` mode via the command line parameters.
 * Clone the repository.
 * Change in `train.lua` the line `DATASET.setDirs({"/path/to/lfw_cropped"})` to match your dataset's directory.
-* Start the training with the command `th train.lua --gpu=0 --plot`, which will train on the GPU and plot via `display` during the training.
+* Start the training with the command `th train.lua --gpu=0 --plot --grayscale`, which will train on grayscale images on the GPU and plot via `display` during the training.
 You can see the plots by opening `http://localhost:8000`.

+# Architecture

+G is a very small network which starts (by default) with a 100 dimensional noise vector, followed by one hidden layer of size 2048 (using PReLU activation) and the output layer, which consists of all image pixels (Sigmoid).
+No dropout is used.

+D contains three subnetworks:
+* A fully connected network that works directly on the images (without convolutions).
+It contains two layers of size 1024.
+* A small convolutional network with two layers of 64 kernels (3x3) feeding into a 1024 fully connected layer.
+* A small convolutional network with two layers of 32 kernels (5x5) feeding into a 1024 fully connected layer.

+The three networks are concatenated to a vector of size 3*1024, followed by two fully connected layers of size 2048 and a last layer with 1 neuron.
+All activations are PReLUs, except for the last layer, which uses sigmoid.
+Dropout is used between all fully connected layers.
+Spatial Dropout (drops out full kernel results) is used at the end of the convolutional layers.
+The architecture is intended to capture the rough structure (via the fully connected subnetwork), as well as fine details (3x3 conv net, e.g. for eyes) and rougher details (5x5 conv net, e.g. for skin).

 # Command Line Parameters